Moctezuma II: Coronation

 The year in which Moctezuma was crowned is uncertain.
-Most historians suggest the year of 1502 to be most likely, though some have argued in favor of the year 1503.
-A work currently held at the Art Institute of Chicago known as the Stone of the Five Suns is an inscription written in stone representing the Five Suns and a date in the Aztec calendar, 1 crocodile 11 reed, which is the equivalent to 15 July 1503 in the Gregorian calendar.
-Some historians believe this to be the exact date in which the coronation took place, as it is also included in some primary sources.
+Most historians suggest the year 1502 to be most likely, though some have argued in favor of the year 1503.
+A work currently held at the Art Institute of Chicago known as the Stone of the Five Suns is an inscription written in stone representing the Five Suns and a date le 11 reed, which is equivalent to 15 July 1503 in the Gregorian calendar.
+Some historians believe this to be the exact date on which the coronation took place, as it is also included in some primary sources.
 Other dates have been given from the same year; Fernando de Alva Cortés Ixtlilxóchitl states that the coronation took place on 24 May 1503.
 However, most documents say Moctezuma's coronation happened in the year 1502, and therefore most historians believe this to have been the actual date.

 Reign

 After his coronation, Moctezuma set up thirty-eight more provincial divisions, largely to centralize the empire.
-He sent out bureaucrats, accompanied by military garrisons, who made sure tax was being paid, national laws were being upheld, and served as local judges in case of disagreement.
+He sent out bureaucrats, accompanied by military garrisons, who made sure tax was being paid, national laws were being upheld and served as local judges in case of disagreement.

 Internal policy

 Natural disasters

 Moctezuma's reign began with difficulties.
 In the year 1505, a major drought resulted in widespread crop failure, and thus a large portion of the population of central Mexico began to starve.
 One of the few places in the empire not affected by this drought was Totonacapan, and many people from Tenochtitlan and Tlatelolco sought refuge in this region to avoid starvation.
 Large amounts of maize were brought from this area to aid the population.
-Moctezuma and the lords of Texcoco and Tlacopan, Nezahualpilli and Totoquihuatzin, attempted to aid the population during the disaster, including using all available food supplies to feed the population and raising tributes for one year.
+Moctezuma and the lords of Texcoco and Tlacopan, Nezahualpilli, and Totoquihuatzin, attempted to aid the population during the disaster, including using all available food supplies to feed the population and raising tributes for one year.
 The drought and famine ultimately lasted three years, and at some point became so severe that some noblemen reportedly sold their children as slaves in exchange for food to avoid starvation.
 Moctezuma ordered the tlacxitlan, the criminal court of Tenochtitlan (which aside from judging criminals also had the job of freeing "unjustified" slaves), to free those children and offer food to those noblemen.
 Another natural disaster, of lesser intensity, occurred in the winter of 1514, when a series of dangerous snowstorms resulted in the destruction of various crops and property across Mexico.